knpuniversity/symfony-journey/knpu/container/symfony-builds-the-container.md

 [[[ code('6623b29e55') ]]]

-You may not know about this feature: if you set an environment parameter that starts with `SYMFONY__`, that prefix is stripped and its added as a parameter automatically.
+You may not know about this feature: if you set an environment variable that starts with `SYMFONY__`, that prefix is stripped and its added as a parameter automatically.
 That magic comes from right here